-How to download iOS 10.2.1 developer beta 2 to your iPhone or iPad
+How to download iOS 10.3.3 developer beta 3 to your iPhone or iPad

 - Log in with your developer account's username and password.

-- Go to the iOS 10.2.1 beta section and tap the down arrow to expand downloads.
+- Go to the iOS 10.3 beta section and tap download.
+This will begin the process of installing the beta software profile onto your iPhone.

 - The Beta software profile will appear on your phone.
 Tap Install.
 You may need to enter your Passcode.